cscart/docs/en/user_guide/mobile_app/faq.rst

 The texts of your app are a part of **Mobile Application** add-on and can be edited in the admin panel of your store.
 Changing these texts works the same way as :doc:`translating CS-Cart </user_guide/look_and_feel/languages/translate>`:

 #.
-Go to **Languages → Translations**.
+Go to **Administartion → Text & Languages → Edit texts**.

 #.
-Run a search for ``mobile_app.mobile_`` in the sidebar on the right—the results will include the texts used in the mobile app.
+Switch to the *Mobile application translations* tab in the sidebar on the right.

 #.
-Once you've changed the texts and saved your changes, you'll need to download the **app_settings.zip** archive from the **Mobile Application** add-on and send that archive to us.
+Change the texts.
+Once you've saved your changes, your translations will appear in the store automatically.

    .. image:: img/mobile_app_texts.png
        :align: center
-       :alt: Searching for the texts of the mobile app in Multi-Vendor admin panel.
+       :alt: Mobile application translations in Multi-Vendor admin panel.

    .. important::